AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-ui.md

 **placeholder for png showing catalog**

-## Flows
+## Browse

-The **Flows** tab displays the destinations that you have set up to receive data.
+The **Browse** tab displays the destinations that you have set up to receive data.
 See the table below for all the information you can get on each destination:

 Element | Description